axibase/atsd-use-cases/IRSTaxFilings_2018/README.md

 [widget]
   type = box
   title = Individual Income Tax Returns Received: 2018 compared to prior years

+[widget]
+  var offsets = range(6,2)
+  for ofs in offsets
 ```

 **Configuration Features:**

 * `type`: a variety of visualization widgets are available in ChartLab, see the full list [here](https://axibase.com/products/axibase-time-series-database/visualization/widgets/).
+* `range(y,x)`: in order to show chronological data, a reverse-ordered range setting may be used where the more recent parameter is the second argument instead of the first as seen above.

 ### SQL